 - 2 tomatoes, diced

-- 1 tsp smoked paprika or chipotle pepper in adobo sauce or red pepper flakes
+- 1 teaspoon smoked paprika or chipotle pepper in adobo sauce or red pepper flakes

 - Salt to taste

 For the cheezy horseradish sauce: